-Note. - An excellent suggestion is contained in the notice posted at the doorway of many churches: "Whosoever thou art that entereth this church, remember it is the house of God.
+Note.-An excellent suggestion is contained in the notice posted at the doorway of many churches: "Whosoever thou art that entereth this church, remember it is the house of God.
 Be reverent, be silent, be thoughtful.
-And leave it not without a prayer to God, for thyself, for him who ministers, and for those who worship here."
+And leave it not without a prayer to God, for thyself, for him the principle and for those who were the remaining the content of the co him who ministers, and for those who worship here."

-BEFORE Jehovah's awful throne, Ye nations, bow with sacred joy; Know that the Lord is God alone; He can create, and He destroy.
+Before Jehovah's awful throne, Ye nations, bow with sacred joy; Know that the Lord is God alone; He can create, and He destroy.